awscloudvendor1/-CICD-GiT-Maven-Jenkins-Docker/README.md

 D) send files or execute commands over SSH
   Name: `docker_host`
   Exec command	: `docker run -d --name docker_demo -p 8090:8080 docker_demo`
+  chown -R dockeradmin:dockeradmin /opt/docker (In the Machine) service docker start (In the Machine)

 7. Login to Docker host and check images and containers. (no images and containers)